Seteco/Somorrostro/netdata-for-IoT.md

 The units for history is `[global].update every` seconds.
 So if `[global].update every = 6` and `[global].history = 600`, you will have an hour of data ( 6 x 600 = 3.600 ), which will store 600 points per dimension, one every 6 seconds.

+Check also [[Memory Requirements]] for directions on calculating the size of the round robin database.

 ---

 ## 7. Disable gzip compression of responses